Restoration Hardware Faucets

 The actual customer experience with the company indicates that RH still has a way to go to reach its promised quality of after-sale customer service.

 Our experience is that customer service agents tend to assume that any problem with a faucet is the customer's fault, and must have been caused by faulty installation, abuse or mishandling.
-It takes considerable discussion with both customer and technical service to arrive at a satisfactory resolution.
+It takes considerable discussion with customer service to arrive at a satisfactory resolution.

-When we compare Restoration Hardware warranty service to a company that offers top quality warranty support, like the vast difference between first class and other class customer service is very apparent.
+When we compare Restoration Hardware warranty service to a company that offers top quality warranty support, like the vast difference between first class and other class customer service is very evident.

 American made or assembled faucets comparable to Restoration Hardware include